Home

 No tuner on this - but it is still a great little amp.
 Runs on 6 C batteries or a included wall wart.

 D. Pignose portable amps I'm enjoying my Pignose Hog.
-It is rechargeable and so you wont be spending endlessly on batteries.
+It is rechargeable and so you won't be spending endlessly on batteries.
 It is a very simple amp without effects.
-A easy remedy is to bring along the Digitech RP 50 -(latest model is the RP 55.
+An easy remedy is to bring along the Digitech RP 50 -(latest model is the RP 55.
 See above.).

 That's it for now - Hope this helped you find your perfect Portable guitar amp for keeping your chops up on the road.